- Autopsy Pathology

 - Surgical Pathology

-The Pulmonary and Thoracic Pathology Division at New York Presbyterian/Weill Cornell Medical Center provides expertise in a wide variety of diagnostic interpretation, including neoplastic and non-neoplastic lung diseases, tumors of the mediastinum, and cardiac biopsies.
+The Pulmonary and Thoracic Pathology Division at New York Presbyterian/Weill Cornell Medicine provides expertise in a wide variety of diagnostic interpretation, including neoplastic and non-neoplastic lung diseases, tumors of the mediastinum, and cardiac biopsies.

 Thoracic tumors are reviewed by expert pulmonary pathologists, and the results are presented in the context of overall patient care in a weekly Thoracic Tumor Board, with attendance by oncology, pulmonary medicine, radiation oncology, radiology and thoracic surgery.
 This approach assures that specific aspects of the patient’s condition are appreciated by the different services, optimizing care.
 This also incorporates information obtained from state of the art molecular analytics available through the molecular pathology laboratory.